Wallflower2k2/polygon1_NFT/gaurinft-main/readme.md

 2. Navigate to the project directory: `cd SpaceNFT`
 3. Install dependencies: `npm install`

+## Deployment
+### Generate NFTs
+1. Use DALLE 2 or Midjourney to generate a 5-item collection of space-themed images.
+2. Save the generated images to a local directory.

 ### Deploy ERC721/ERC1155
 1. Modify the `SpaceNFT.sol` contract to include the generated IPFS URIs and prompt descriptions.
 2. Deploy the modified contract to the Goerli Ethereum Testnet.